elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> You can format a date in JavaScript using various methods of the Date object, such as toLocaleDateString() and toLocaleTimeString().
-You can also use third-party libraries such as Moment.js for more advanced formatting options.<br /><br />
+You can also use third-party libraries such as Moment.js for more advanced formatting options.
   </div>
   </div>
 </details>